aroemers/crustimoney/README.md

 Now it can decide whether to return a success, a set of errors, or again a push.

 Before you write your own combinator, do realise that the provided combinators are complete in the sense that they can parse any structured text.

-## Experimental combinators

-Lastly, there are a couple of experimental combinators.
-Being experimental, they may get promoted, or changed, or dismissed.

-- `range`, like a `repeat`, requiring a minimum of matches and stops after a maximum of matches
-- `stream*` and `stream+`, like `repeat*`/`repeat+`, but does not keep its children
-- `recover`, like a `choice`, capturing errors of the first choice, including soft-cuts
-- `with-callback`, fires (success) result of a parser to a callback function

-These can be found in the `experimental.combinators` namespace, including more documentation on them.

 _That's it.
 As always, have fun!_ 🚀